How people react to gifts matters hugely to both the giver and the receiver.

 My research has analysed people’s attitudes to giving and receiving gifts that fail to please, as well as the subtle signals that leak out when someone pretends to like a gift they actually hate.

 Appraising the gift-giving situation accurately is an important social process because gifts can potentially change relationships.
 To date, gift-giving anxiety and how people reveal their true feelings when they open a gift had been poorly understood.
-My research is unravelling some of the fascinating psychological processes involved.
+My research revealed some of the psychological processes involved.

 Do people reveal – through their gestures and non-verbal communication -what they really think of a gift?Which gifts are most likely to succeed – and to fail?
 Who gets more anxious about gift buying, men or women?How many people really liked what they got for Christmas?